mingh24/ATM/README.md

 # ATM
 My course design assignment last semester, **with many redundant code segments**.
+The program is divided into server and client.
 It realizes local account management.
+You can use it to manage accounts, save money, withdraw money, transfer money and so on.
 Because I'm learning C++, ~~I'll rearrange this project one day~~.